Editing images using code

 It comes with bindings for C, C++, and the command-line.
 Full bindings are available for Ruby, Python, PHP, .NET, Go, and Lua. libvips is used as an image processing engine by sharp (on node.js), bimg, sharp for Go, Ruby on Rails, carrierwave-vips, mediawiki, PhotoFlow and others.
 The official libvips GUI is nip2, a strange combination of a spreadsheet and a photo editor.

-Moreover, it seems to optimally pipeline operations and stream them from disk, which is much better for typical use cases.
-Documentation for libs is not amazing, but it is bloody good software.
+It seems to optimally pipeline operations and stream them from disk, which is much better for typical use cases.
+Documentation for vips is not amazing, but it is bloody good software.
 There is a CLI interface, which is under-advertised but very useful.
-Occasionally you need to work out what it does from API documentation, but I’ve guessed right every time so far.
+Occasionally you need to work out what that does from API documentation, but I’ve guessed right every time so far.

 2 graphicsmagic/imagemagick